 Yes, laundry needs can be addressed for MUDDY clothes or for any emergency issue, such as no clean T-shirt on field trip/picture day or rodeo day.
 The cost is $5.00.
 Please do not send any money for laundry.
-If there is a "wash day" we will let you know on the last day of camp when we tally and/or return “canteen money.”.
+If there was a "wash day" we will let you know on the last day of camp when we tally and/or return “canteen money.”.

 Do you provide after care for day campers?

-Yes, we understand that you may not be able to pick up at 2:30 if you're a working parent.
-After care is available for a small fee of $7.00 per hour.
+Yes, we understand that you may not be able to pick up on time if you're a working parent.
+After care is available for a small fee of $10.00 per hour.
 Let us know if you will need this service.
 The girls in after care will help our counselors during the afternoon feeding (3-4 p.m.) and then retire to the bunkhouse to watch a movie.
 Please provide a drink and a snack for this "movie time" from 4 to 6 p.m.

 Are cellular phones or parent/guardian visits allowed?

 Cellular phones or any other electronics - i.e., tablets, iPads, Apple Watch, etc. - are NOT allowed during camp sessions.